 To put the ACCC Rules into effect and to achieve the CX objectives, the CX workstream will be research-driven and informed by community consultation.
 We will engage with consumer groups, data holders and data recipients using email newsletters, blog posts, workshops, and ongoing sharing of research findings and preliminary recommendations for wider feedback.

-The CX Workstream will also engage with participants considered to be vulnerable or in vulnerable circumstances, and seek diversity in research recruitment so that a wide range of scenarios, participants, and needs can be better understood and inform the development of the CX Standards.
+The CX Workstream will also engage with participants considered to be vulnerable or in vulnerable circumstances, and seek diversity in research recruitment so that a wide range of scenarios, participants, and needs can be better understood and inform the development of the CX Guidance.